The Aral Sea shoreline.

 The ruined vehicles aren’t just limited to Moynaq harbour – this dead van/bus was seen on the old sea bed on the way to the Aral Sea shoreline.

-(Aral Sea and Moynaq visited 16-18 September 2014, and visited with fellow traveller Marta Rajková, who also arranged the trip, so many thanks to her!)
+(Aral Sea and Moynaq visited 16-18 September 2014, along with fellow traveller Marta Rajková, who also arranged the trip, so many thanks to her!)